When you make a mistake and do something that can damage your credit, the first question that pops to mind is often “how long am I going to suffer?”

 Under the FCRA, judgments may be reported for seven years, or until the statute of limitations has expired, whichever is longer.
 The statute of limitations varies by state, but can be as long as twenty years in some.
 Unpaid tax liens may be reported indefinitely.
 (They are removed seven years after they were filed if they were paid.)
 As a practical matter, though, credit bureaus typically remove these items 7—10 years after they were filed.

-Additionally, a change in reporting requirements set to take place in July 2017 means that as many as 90% of judgments and 50% of tax liens will no longer be reported, due to a lack of sufficient identifying information.
-(You can learn more about the big change in credit reporting that’s coming soon here.)
+Additionally, a change in reporting requirements under the National Consumer Assistance Plan led to most judgments and tax liens are no longer be reported, due to a lack of sufficient identifying information.
+(You can learn more about those credit reporting changes here.)

 Business Credit Information That Can Be Reported the Longest